colebemis/figma-state-machines/README.md

 # Figma State Machines Plugin

-Create state machines in Figma
+Design with state machines in Figma